airscripts/analscript/README.md

 Use them to write or read your anally marvelous softwares!

 ## Resources
-- [Esolang Wiki Page](https://esolangs.org/wiki/Analscript): the official esolang wiki page.
+- [Esolang Wiki Page](https://esolangs.org/wiki/Analscript): the official Esolang Wiki page.
+- [GitHub Page](https://ghio.airscript.it/analscript): the GitHub page for this repository.

 ## Contributing
 Contributions and suggestions about how to improve this project are welcome!